maduranga95/Bioinformatics_Programming_Test/README.md

 The only read that passes is "two".
 Read "one" has the ends mapping on different chromosomes, while "three" has the ends about 10,000 base pairs apart, which exceeds 1000.

-**b)** Question.
-Assume we have at our disposal multiple computers, and our input BED files are really big.
+**b)** Assume we have at our disposal multiple computers, and our input BED files are really big.
 Is there a way to combine what you have done at 1) with 2a) to speed up the process ?